toricls/go-hello-world/README.md

 ### Run on AWS Lambda

-`go-hello-world` natively supports running on AWS Lambda as container image.
-Try deploying a new AWS Lambda function in your AWS account using the pre-build container image `public.ecr.aws/toricls/go-hello-world:latest` :)
+`go-hello-world` natively supports running on AWS Lambda.
+Try creating a new AWS Lambda function in your AWS account using your own container image.
+(Just pulling `public.ecr.aws/toricls/go-hello-world:latest` on your laptop and push it to your ECR private repository is the easiest way I think, because AWS Lambda doesn't support ECR Public today).

 See the `main` function in [`main.go`](main.go) to know how you can implement in the same way in your go app.